IIDonaji/eds220-hwk4/README.md

 │   └── hwk4-task2-false-color-Medrano.ipynb
 ```
 # Data Access
-**Landsat 8 Imagery:** The Landsat data (landsat8-2025-02-23-palisades-eaton.nc) is not included in this repository.
+**Landsat 8 Imagery:**
+The Landsat data (landsat8-2025-02-23-palisades-eaton.nc) is not included in this repository.
 The data was retrieved through the EDS 220 course shared Google Drive folder.
-**Fire Perimeter Shapefiles:** The fire perimeter data is not included in this repository.
+**Fire Perimeter Shapefiles:**
+The fire perimeter data is not included in this repository.
 Access the shapefiles from ArcGIS Hub:
 Palisades and Eaton Dissolved Fire Perimeters: [LA County REST web](https://egis-lacounty.hub.arcgis.com/maps/ad51845ea5fb4eb483bc2a7c38b2370c/about)
 Download both shapefiles seperately and store them locally to reproduce the analysis.
+**EJI Data**

 ## The follow packages were used in this analysis
 - `pandas` - Data manipulation and analysis